Nervesa della Battaglia

 Nervesa della Battaglia is a comune (municipality) in the Province of Treviso in the Italian region Veneto, located about 45 km north of Venice and about 20 km north of Treviso.

 In February 1358 Nervesa was the scene of a battle in which the Republic of Venice was defeated by the forces of King Louis I of Hungary.
 That defeat forced the Venetians to sign the highly unfavorable Treaty of Zadar.

 Sites include the remains of the Abbey of Sant'Eustachio, near the Piave river, which reached its apex in the 13th century.
 It was abandoned in 1865, and heavily damaged during the Battle of the Piave River in World War I. Another disappeared convent is the Charterhouse of San Girolamo, located on the Montello hill.

+Demographic evolution

+Foreign ethnicities and minorities

+As of December 31, 2022, foreigners residents in the municipality were 591, i.e. 9.0% of the population.
+The largest groups are shown below: